Semi-supervised Shelter Mapping for WASH Accessibility Assessment in Rohingya Refugee Camps: Results

-The changes in accessibility varied spatially between the camp blocks (Figure~\ref{fig:accessibility_scores} C).
-The greatest declines were observed in the eastern part of Kutupalong and the southern part of Unchiprang (e.g., Camp 22A), with an average decrease of 0.12 (around 13 more people using one facility).
-In contrast, the greatest accessibility improvements occurred in Block F of Camp 4X in the northern part of Kutupalong, with an average increase of 0.15 (nearly 14 fewer people using one facility).
-These variations can be attributed to a combination of rapid population growth and reduced facility availability.
-Interestingly, the areas with the greatest declines did not experience the highest population growth.
-Instead, the main driver of the reduced accessibility in these camps was the minimal increase in the number of facilities (see Supplementary Figure~\ref{fig_changes_unit}).
+At the administrative block level within camps, accessibility changes are spatially heterogeneous, visualized with red for decreases and blue for increases (\hyperref[fig:accessibility_network_distance]{Fig.~\ref*{fig:accessibility_network_distance}C}).
+The largest drops occur in eastern Kutupalong and southern Unchiprang (Camp 22A), with an average decrease of 0.12 ($\sim$13 more people per facility).
+In contrast, the largest rises occur in northern Kutupalong (Block F of Camp 4X), with an average increase of 0.15 ($\sim$14 fewer people per one facility).
+Notably, areas with the greatest drops did not exhibit the highest population growth; rather, the primary driver was the minimal addition of facilities (\hyperref[supply:s3_population_density]{\textit{SI Appendix}, Fig.~\ref*{supply:s3_population_density}}).

-To validate our accessibility scores, we compared the 2025 accessibility results with camp-level survey data on WASH facilities~\cite{Rohingya_WASH_dashboard}.
-The Rohingya Refugee Response (RRR) conducted a WASH Sector Gap Analysis in September 2024, reporting the number of people per functional latrine in 33 camps in Cox’s Bazar.
-These data serve as ground-truth information for local access to sanitation facilities.
-We then compared these figures with our averaged 2025 accessibility scores to latrines, yielding a Spearman's correlation coefficient of 0.709 (see Supplementary Figure~\ref{fig_validation}).
+To validate our accessibility scores, we compare block-averaged results (\textit{Jan 2025}) with camp-level survey data on people per functional latrine from the Rohingya Refugee Response (RRR) WASH Sector Gap Analysis (\textit{sep 2024}) as GT for local access to sanitation facilities across 33 camps.
+The comparison reveals a strong Spearman’s correlation ($\rho$ = 0.709), demonstrating the empirical validity of our geospatial framework in mirroring the nuanced distribution of facility loads reported by on-the-ground evaluations (\hyperref[supply:s4_spearman]{\textit{SI Appendix}, Fig.~\ref*{supply:s4_spearman}}).

-\subsection{Gender disparities in WASH accessibility}
+\subsection{Gender Disparities in WASH Accessibility}